 - What’s cheaper Fake Grass or Real?

-- Can I Install Artificial Grass Myself?
+- Can I Install Artificial Turf Myself?

 How much does Artificial Grass Cost?

 The average artificial grass cost is between $13 and $20 per square foot, including installation.

 The cost of artificial grass will depend on the quality of the product, the size of your project, and any additional features or installation costs.